SP22-CSCE431/project-final-code-horticultureclub_tracker/README.md

 The application can be seen using a browser and navigating to http://localhost:3000/

 ## Environmental Variables/Files ##

-** Add instructions/description if your application requires it.
+The app requires a google cloud account, as well as cloudinary.
+The keys for this project are stored in Heroku under settings > config variables.

 ## Deployment ##

-** Add instructions about how to deploy to Heroku
+The app is delployed on heroku at https://tamuhorticultureclub.herokuapp.com/ .

 ## CI/CD ##

-TBD
+The app uses github actions and heroku pipelines for CI/CD.
+You can view the actions under the actions page.
+To create your own workflow edit the .github folder.

 ## Support ##

-Admins looking for support should first look at the application help page.
+Admins looking for support should look to the admin help page.
-Users looking for help seek out assistance from the customer.